why klay counselling?

 Just as a sculptor refines and reworks a piece of clay to achieve the desired form, a counsellor guides individuals through difficult experiences and life challenges, helping them to reshape their thought patterns, emotional responses, and behaviours to foster improved health and wellbeing.

-Bec is a registered counsellor with the Australian Counselling Association.
 It would be a missed opportunity not to incorporate her surname into her counselling practice (despite the different spelling!)

 A light green abstract shape with rounded, organic contours.